HackYourFuture/databases/README.md

 ![Databases](./assets/databases.png)

 Have you ever thought about how your brain remembers things?
 It happens automatically for humans, but that's not so for computers.
-Any time you go to a website and you fill in some details, in say a form, that information needs to be saved somewhere.
+Any time you go to a website and you fill in some details, in for example a form, that `information` needs to be saved somewhere.
 This "somewhere" is called a `database`.

 In this module you'll learn all about a fundamental part of any software application: how to (safely) store data, so that it can be used on-demand.
-You'll learn how to structure and group data so your apps know where to find the correct data.
+You'll learn how to structure and group data so your apps know where to find and store the correct data.

 ## Learning goals